-Blazing a Trail: Lives and Legacies of Irish Diaspora Women is an art exhibition that highlights the lives and legacies of twenty-one Irish diaspora women in the fields of politics, humanitarianism, women’s suffrage, the arts, the sciences and sport.
+Blazing a Trail: Lives and Legacies of Irish Diaspora Women celebrates the lives and legacies of twenty-one Irish diaspora women in the fields of politics, humanitarianism, women's suffrage, the arts, the sciences and sport.

-Emigration offered many women access to education and careers that may not have been available in Ireland.
-They blazed trails across the globe, innovating in every field and paving the way for others to follow, strategically navigating a male-dominated society on their own terms.
+Emigration offered many women access to education, careers and other opportunities that may not have been available in Ireland.
+These women made their mark across the globe, innovating in every field and paving the way for others to follow, navigating a male-dominated society on their own terms.

 Eva Gore-Booth, 1870–1926